KSLI (AM): History

 On Monday, February 10, 2020, KSLI transitioned from a classic country music format to a red dirt and Texas country music format under the "Lonestar 1280" branding.
 KSLI still aired Abilene Wylie High School basketball, baseball and softball games, and was affiliated with Texas Farm Bureau.

 On January 9, 2023, KSLI began simulcasting KMWX (92.5 FM), which took on the red dirt and Texas country music format as "92.5 The Ranch".
 In October 2023, the station went silent due to transmitter problems.
 On September 21, 2024, at 2:45 PM, KSLI came back on the air with a classic country format.
 On February 21, 2025, at 12 noon, KSLI was taken off the air again, as part of an ongoing series of closures of underperforming Townsquare Media stations.
+The Federal Communications Commission cancelled the station's license on February 12, 2026.